slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 # Semantic meaning of parameters

-## Why does it even matter?

-A thought that was shared to me by Tony Deigh (CTO of Jobcase) that stuck in my mind: "Code is read more than it is executed".

-I keep it as a reminder that that first and foremost, code is read by other humans.
-Correctness (it does what it is supposed to do) and optimization for execution are **necessary but not sufficient** (permission-to-play if you will).
-As a result, it needs to remain human-readable.

 ## Breaking it down

 Taking this Python as an exhaustive example (the TS equivalent is the same):